-- Focusing the lens with the sunrays can be tricky.
-Try tilting your camera slightly down, set your focus, then tilt the camera back up as you take you shot.
+Focusing the lens with the sunrays can be tricky.
+When using Auto Focusing, try tilting your camera slightly down, set your focus, then tilt the camera back up as you take you shot.

-- Overexpose your camera a little.
-This will give you contrast in lighting, darken your frame making for a better exposed backlight and those rays of light will pop.
+Overexpose your camera a little.
+L will give you contrast in lighting, darken your frame making for a better exposed and those rays of light will pop.

-- The sun should not be in main view.
+The sun should not be in main view.
 The source of light in any photo will wash out and minimize details of the person in front of them.
 Partial light source can be ok for certain effects.
 Check your cameras if colors are not looking right.
 Sometimes a filter can help.

 Always be prepared with snack and water for your photography adventure.
 Finding a passion for photography is like having a DSLR Photography Camera Backpack with Multiple Slots .
 If you love taking pictures, invest in a great mirrorless or DSLR camera by Sony, , Nikon, or any of the big names.
 I found an amazing photography/camera/laptop backpack I take everywhere with me when I am in photography mode.
 You can find it here-

 “Photography is a way of feeling, of touching, of loving.
 What you have caught on film is captured forever…It remembers little things, long after you have forgotten everything”